Appendix A: Simplified 4D EFT (Linearized Toy Model)

 • Growth factor suppression

-6.6 Critical Improvements from O3 Analysis
+6.6 Critical Methodological Improvements

 6.6.1 Dimensional Consistency in Numerical Codes